Skip to contents

 oasis

-A list of options for the OASIS method.
-See Details for available options.
+A list of options for the method = "stglmnet" backend.
+See Details and stglmnet_options for the common fields.

 prewhiten

-A list of prewhitening options using fmriAR.
-See Details for available options.
+A list of prewhitening options using the fmriAR package, or NULL (no whitening, the default).
+See Details and prewhiten_options for the full list.

 Value